nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Missing and Scattering

-Sometimes, when flinging a thrown weapon, it is important to know where the weapon lands should the attacker fail his Ballistic Skill test\.
+Sometimes, when flinging a thrown weapon, it is important to know where the weapon lands should the attacker fail her Ballistic Skill test\.
 When a character fails this test, the GM rolls 1d10 and consults the Scatter Diagram\.
 Roll 1d5 to determine the number of metres the item travels in the indicated direction\.
 This is also used with weapons with the Blast quality\.
 These affect a wide enough area that if the shot goes awry, it might still damage something, even if what is struck is not the original target\.

 ### Scatter Diagram
 | | Source | |